 Bull sharks are one of the star attractions

 This has got to be near the top of every diver's bucket list of dream dives.
-Seven species of shark - bull, grey reef, nurse, silver tip, lemon, blacktip reef, and whitetip reef sharks - all gather for a spectacular feeding session.
+Eight species of shark - bull, tiger, grey reef, nurse, silver tip, lemon, blacktip reef, and whitetip reef sharks - all gather for a spectacular feeding session.
 The site is also an excellent dive with lots of fish and soft corals and generally good visibility.